Matildevoldsen/wire-comments/README.md

 #### Adding Emoji's

-To add emoji's simply just add an array of emoji's to the livewire component:
+To add emojis, simply pass an array of emojis to the Livewire component:

 ```bladehtml
 <livewire:comments :model="$post" :emojis="['👍', '👎', '❤️', '😂', '😯', '😢', '😡']" />